 Skip to main content

-The Wallace Foundation grew out of the philanthropy of DeWitt and Lila Acheson Wallace, the founders of Reader's Digest in 1922.
-The success of their "little magazine" enabled the Wallaces to provide generous support to an array of efforts in the arts, programs for young people, and education.
+The Wallace Foundation grew out of the philanthropy of DeWitt and Lila Acheson Wallace, who founded Reader's Digest in 1922.
+The success of their "little magazine" enabled the Wallaces to provide generous support to an array of efforts in the arts, education, and programs for young people.
 A series of Wallace family foundations merged after the Wallaces died in the 1980s.
 This paved the way for the launch of The Wallace Foundation as a single national philanthropy in 2002.

-The Wallaces’ giving touched many institutions, and their legacy continues today in part through the work of The Wallace Foundation.
+The Wallaces’ giving touched many institutions.
+Their legacy continues today in part through the work of The Wallace Foundation.

 The Wallace Foundation stays true to Lila and DeWitt Wallace’s passions for education, youth development, and the arts.
-Wallace today aims to foster equity and improvements in learning and enrichment for young people, and in the arts for everyone.
+Wallace today aims to help all communities build a more vibrant and just future by fostering advances in the arts, education leadership, and youth development.

 1986